 A few reasonable budget-to-flashpacker range options are located within easy walking distance of the piers in downtown Ban Phe.

 Ban Phe’s older guesthouses and hotels should be shaking in their concrete boots after the 2016 opening of I Na Seaview Hostel, the only accommodation option in town that’s built directly onto the coastal docks.
 The exceptionally spacious property offers a range of polished private rooms to go with dorms overlooking the sea.
 Get past the warehouse-like entrance and you’ll find a huge...
 Read our full review of I Na Seaview Hostel.

 Impossible to miss if you’re strolling the main drag near the piers, Christie’s is a long-running pub servicing the beer and soccer needs of expats and travellers.
 While the bar is a lot of fun and the kitchen cooks up good food, the half-dozen budget air-con rooms don’t get quite as much attention.
 Situated up a dark stairway accessed via a sometimes-locked door between Christie’s...
 Read our full review of Christie's.

-If you're on a true backpacker budget, the easy-to-find Diamond should do the trick.
-We wouldn't even call it a “diamond in the rough”, but for the price, it's a wee bit better than you might expect.
-Rooms are showing some wear and are totally lacking character, though the ones we saw seemed well kept.
-TVs in all rooms and sea views from the upper floors are an added bonus.
-We also found the...
+The easy-to-find Diamond Phe Hotel should do the trick if you’re after a dirt-cheap private room that might even bag you a sea view.
+We wouldn't quite call it a “diamond in the rough,” but for the price it's a smidge better than you might expect.
+Rooms show some wear and are totally lacking character, with ancient furnishings and threadbare linens on firm beds.
+Even so, all rooms come...
 Read our full review of Diamond Hotel.